x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/add-mailbox-and-client-access-servers-to-a-sip-uri-dial-plan-exchange-2013-help.md

   - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "UM dial plans" entry in the [Unified Messaging permissions](unified-messaging-permissions-exchange-2013-help.md) topic.

   - Before you perform these procedures, confirm that a SIP URI dial plan has been created.
-For detailed steps, see [Create a UM dial plan](https://docs.microsoft.com/en-us/exchange/voice-mail-unified-messaging/connect-voice-mail-system/create-um-dial-plan).
+For detailed steps, see [Create a UM dial plan in Exchange Server](create-um-dial-plan-exchange-2013-help.md).

   - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).